NicholasTamburri/marist-mscs621-nicholas/README.md

 # marist-mscs621-nicholas
 ### Nicholas Tamburri - MSCS621 Cloud Computing

+(Note: I have taken this app down since the course has concluded.)

 This is the project Git repository.
 This project uses an IBM Cloud service to translate words between various languages.
-The app can be accessed at [this link](language-translator-env.vihuhsbm6k.us-west-2.elasticbeanstalk.com).
+The app can be accessed at [this link](http://language-translator-env.vihuhsbm6k.us-west-2.elasticbeanstalk.com).

 The app is hosted on AWS Elastic Beanstalk and uses the Language Translator API from IBM Cloud.
 It is written in Python using the Flask web framework and the `watson-developer-cloud` Python module from IBM.
 The source code is located in the eb-docker-flask directory.